TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 The function works with two mutable states: the `path` and `inner`.
-The `path` refers to the accumulated bound variables when we are in nested scopes, and the `inner` refers to the list of nodes that are to be selected for scheduling.
-The `withScope` function helps maintain the two mutable states when going into or exiting from a scope.
+The `path` refers to the accumulated bound variables when we are in nested scopes, and the `inner` refers to the list of nodes to be selected for scheduling.
+The `withScope` function helps maintain the two mutable states when entering or exiting from a scope.

 In the `scheduleBlock_` function, it first updates the `path` by